 For slip decoration and engobes be careful to match the fired shrinkage of the slip with the body.
 Where we do not recommend a specific engobe recipe use a one based on the porcelain itself.
 Add 2% VeeGum or Bentonite (the extra stickiness helps it adhere well to leather hard ware).
 Be careful about adding fluxes (e.g. frit), this increases fired shrinkage (the mismatch with body can cause flaking) and can compromise opacity.

 The standard plastic version of this body is not suitable for a casting slip (it will not deflocculate well and casts very slowly).
-You can mix your own P300-like body using this recipe.
-It is #L3906A, but the bentonite has been reduced to 1% for casting.
-Its web page shows it with a number of variations, it is very worthwhile to read the page carefully to learn the reason for each material and how you can adjust the recipe to meet your needs (e.g. whiteness, maturity, castability, material substitution).
-This deflocculates and casts very well.
-It is important to understand the principles of deflocculation, be able to measure specific gravity efficiently and have a good propeller mixer to make casting slip.
+You can mix your own P300-like casting body using the L3906 recipe.
+Its web page shows it with a number of variations, it is worthwhile to read the page carefully to learn the reason for each material and how to adjust the recipe for whiteness, maturity, castability, material substitution, etc. It is important to understand the principles of deflocculation, be able to measure specific gravity efficiently and have a good propeller mixer to make casting slip.

 Drying Shrinkage: 5.0-6.0% Water Content: 21.5-22.5% Drying Factor: c110 Dry Density: n/a